 Aboriginal and Torres Strait Islander staff provide services which better meet the needs of Aboriginal and Torres Strait Islander peoples.

 The Library provides a supportive work environment for staff and offers attractive employment conditions.
 In 2012, staff from across the Library came together to form the Aboriginal and Torres Strait Islander Employment Working Group.
-The group created an Aboriginal and Torres Strait Islander Employment Strategy 2013-2018 and an Operational Plan for Years 2013 & 2014.
+The group created an Aboriginal and Torres Strait Islander Employment Strategy 2013-2018 and Operational Plans.